 A more structured and influential women's rights movement in Mali, Senegal, and Haiti

 By collaborating with 86 organizations and 17 women's networks, CECI has supported the consolidation of a feminist movement that is better equipped to take action, mobilize, and influence public policy.
-More than 730,000 people, the majority of whom are women, were directly reached, contributing to lasting advances in rights, protection, and leadership.️
+More than 1.8 million people, the majority of whom are women, were directly reached, contributing to lasting advances in rights, protection, and leadership.️

 Success story in Guatemala